rasadler96/aws_scenario_2/README.md

 #### Input:
 - Config file for programmatic access to AWS.
 - JSON task definitions that define the tasks to be run.
 The task definitions used for this project can be seen in /JSON, with the ARNs removed.
-To use these, simply substitute in the ARNS from the ecs_config.yml created by ecs_setup.py, into the appropriate sections
+To use these, simply substitute in the ARNs from the ecs_config.yml created by ecs_setup.py, into the appropriate sections
 - ecs_key.pem : The key to allow instance access for troubleshooting purposes, created by ecs_setup.py
 - ecs_config.yml : This config file, created by ecs_setup.py, contains the relevant keypair name and security group ID needed for running the tasks